REVIEW COMMITTEE (REVCOM) SUBMITTAL GUIDE

 This guide aids in the submittal of a document to RevCom for approval consideration as an IEEE standard.

-Most submittal documentation exists in myBallot/myProject and does not need to be submitted by the Sponsor.
+Most submittal documentation exists in myBallot/myProject and does not need to be submitted by the Standards Committee.
 This includes:

-The following does not exist in myProject and should be submitted in electronic format by the Sponsor to the RevCom Administrator.
+The following does not exist in myProject and should be submitted in electronic format by the Standards Committee to the RevCom Administrator.

 Form for Submittal of Proposed Standards

-The Form for Submittal of Proposed Standards shall be completed by a person designated by the Sponsor to act on its behalf.
+The Form for Submittal of Proposed Standards shall be completed by a person designated by the Standards Committee to act on its behalf.

 Please provide all of the information requested, as this form is utilized by RevCom in determining compliance with required procedures.